How to Change the Engine Oil

 - Oil filter wrench

 - Oil drain pan

-- 5 gallon bucket to store used oil
+- 5 gallon container to store used oil

 - Torque wrench

 - 6 quarts of oil (I used Mobil 1 5W30)

 - Oil plug drain gasket, part #90430-12031 (The above link comes with a gasket)

 1) Start the car and warm up the engine until the temp gauge gets in the normal range.
 The oil will drain out easier when it's warm.

 2) Put the car on ramps or jack stands.

 3) Remove the 11 10mm bolts that hold the engine under cover and set the cover aside.